ietf-wg-alto/draft-ietf-alto-path-vector/services.md

   list MUST match one of the supported ANE properties indicated in the resource's `ane-property-names` capability.
-If the field is NOT present, it MUST be interpreted as an empty list, indicating that the ALTO server MUST NOT return any property in the unified property part.
+If the field is NOT present, it MUST be interpreted as an empty list, indicating that the ALTO server MUST NOT return any property in the Unified Property part.

 ### Capabilities ## {#pvcm-cap}